M1CK431/vite-plugin-vue-tailwind-auto-reference/README.md

   })
   ```

-- **skip** (SkipFn): A function that determines whether a file should be skipped.
+- **opts.skip** (SkipFn): A function that determines whether a file should be skipped.
 It takes the code and id as arguments and returns a boolean.

   ```js
   tailwindAutoReference('./src/tailwind.css', {